brikis98/yevgeniy-brikman-homepage/_posts/2019-03-02-measure-what-matters.md

 - How often should you review and update OKRs?
 - What's the process for creating company OKRs, team OKRs, and personal OKRs, and having them cascade all the way down?
 - OKRs shouldn't be tied directly to compensation, but it seems impractical to ignore them completely too.
 How do you balance that?
 - How do you deal with failure?
-The book explains that failure for aspirational OKRs is expected, but many people are not used to failing‚Äîespecially publicly, as is the case with OKRs‚Äîso how do you help them get used to that?
+The book explains that failure for aspirational OKRs is expected, but many people are not used to failing—especially publicly, as is the case with OKRs—so how do you help them get used to that?

 One of the most useful parts of the book is an appendix that contains an excerpt from Google's OKR playbook.
 You can also find it online here: https://www.whatmatters.com/resources/googles-okr-playbook.
 In fact, that website is arguably more useful than the book itself, so check it out!